Southwestern Wildflower Mix

 In temperate climates, plant Southwestern Wildflower Mix in the fall when the soils have cooled and there is more moisture.
 In northern areas, plant in the early spring.
 Lightly rake in and cover with a thin layer of good soil or mulch to aid with water retention, no deeper than 1/8 – 1/4th inch.
 If irrigation is possible, soak the area once and keep moist until germination.
 In dry climates or in drought, up to 1/2 inch of irrigation per week may be required after germination until plants become well established.

-Mexican Hat, Firewheel, Black-Eyed Susan, Coreopsis, Purple Coneflower, Gloriosa Daisy, Rocky Mountain Penstemon, Desert Lupine, Blue Flax, Scarlet Flax, Annual Gaillardia, Firewheel, California Poppy, Desert Bluebells, Cornflower, Desert Marigold, Shirley Poppy, African Daisy, Wallflower and more.
+Mexican Hat, Firewheel, Black-Eyed Susan, Coreopsis, Purple Coneflower, Gloriosa Daisy, Penstemon strictus, Desert Lupine, Blue Flax, Scarlet Flax, Annual Gaillardia, Firewheel, California Poppy, Desert Bluebells, Cornflower, Shirley Poppy, African Daisy, Wallflower and more.

 Recommended Seeding Rates

 5 lb.
 7,500 – 10,000 sq ft.